Best Starts for Kids Health Survey Data Biography

 Where is the data collected?

-Households who agree to participate can complete the survey by filling out a mailed paper or online form or be interviewed over the phone.
-The survey takes 20-30 minutes to complete.
+Households who agree to participate can complete the survey online or be interviewed over the phone.
+In 2017 and 2019, a paper version was also available.
+The survey takes 10-30 minutes to complete.

 Why is the data collected?

-The Best Starts for Kids Health Survey fills a gap by population-level data on the health and wellbeing of King County toddlers, preschoolers, and elementary-aged children.
+The Best Starts for Kids Health Survey fills a gap in population-level data on the health and wellbeing of King County toddlers, preschoolers, and elementary-aged children.

 Before this survey, no representative data were available on children between six months of age and 5th grade.
-This left a gap in knowledge about the baseline health of children and families and no data to assess changes related to Best Starts for Kids levy investments.
+The survey provides data about the health and wellbeing of children in this age range and their families, which is used to understand needs and strengths, plan programs, and assess changes related to Best Starts for Kids levy investments.

 How often is this data collected?

-The data are collected approximately every two years.
+The data are collected every two to three years.

 What else is important to know about this data?